jncraton/project-template/readme.md

     mv project-template/* .
     rm -rf project-template

-These commands are also available to be executed directly in the included `new.sh` script.
+These commands and some additional cleanup are also available to be executed directly in the included `new.sh` script.